eProsima/code-style/README.md

 ### Pointer and Reference Expressions

 When declaring a pointer or reference variable, the `*` or `&` must be always adjacent to the type and separated from the variable name by a space.
-There is an exception when defining several pointers or references in the same line.
-In this case the `*` or `&` must be adjacent to the name.
 This also applies when declaring a prototype and defining a function or method.

 In the case of defining double pointers (pointer to pointer), there should be no space between the asterisks `*`.